 Your company is up and running, and it feels like you have a countless number of legal documents floating around.
-You’re going to want a way to store and organize those documents, particularly when it comes time to raise money, and a Data Room is going to be crucial for doing so and successfully raising funds for your business.
+You’re probably going to want a way to store and organize those documents, particularly when it comes time to raise money, and a Data Room can be crucial for doing so and successfully raising funds for your business.

 - An organized, up-to-date capitalization table